RadGH/RS-Gravity-Forms-Edit-Entry/readme.md

 # RS Gravity Forms Edit Entry

-This plugin allows Gravity Forms to edit an entry on the front end.
+This plugin allows users to edit their previous entry on a gravity form.
+Adds a new "Editable Form" block and supports the Gravity Forms shortcode by adding the <code>editable="true</code> property.

-You can choose a specific entry, or let the user edit their most recent entry if they have already submitted one.

 ## Required Plugins

 * Gravity Forms
+* Advanced Custom Fields

 ## How to use